-Mike Valerio is a four-time Emmy® award-winning journalist, serving as a correspondent for WUSA9 in Washington.
-Valerio currently leads the station’s international investigative reporting, and spearheads the newsroom’s coverage of the White House.
+Mike Valerio is a five-time Emmy award-winning journalist, serving as a correspondent for WUSA9 in Washington.
+Valerio currently leads the station’s election security reporting, and spearheads the newsroom’s coverage of the White House.

-Valerio filmed, edited and produced WUSA9’s groundbreaking series, Fallen and Forgotten, where he revealed 452 Americans from World War II are still buried on the Pacific atoll of Tarawa.
+Valerio filmed, edited and produced WUSA9’s groundbreaking series, Fallen and Forgotten, where he revealed 444 Americans from World War II are still buried on the remote Pacific atoll of Tarawa.

-His investigative reporting uncovered the Pentagon’s failure to inform family members that forgotten graves of Tarawa are lost under parking lots and garbage, with critical inefficiencies and communication breakdowns existing within the U.S. Defense POW / MIA Accounting Agency.
+His investigative reporting uncovered the Pentagon’s failure to inform family members that the forgotten graves of Tarawa are lost under parking lots and garbage.
+Valerio also exposed critical inefficiencies and communication breakdowns within the U.S. Defense POW / MIA Accounting Agency.

-Valerio extensively covers Virginia politics, after spending four years with NBC12 in Richmond.
+Valerio extensively covers Virginia politics, after spending four years as the state capitol correspondent for NBC12 News in Richmond.
 Valerio filed comprehensive reports from the 2016 campaign trail, chronicling the rise of U.S. Senator Tim Kaine as Hillary Clinton’s running mate.

 Valerio previously worked in New York as the chief researcher for the New York Times best-selling book, "Betrayal: The Life and Lies of Bernie Madoff."